 Before you have a full launch, it’s best to do a bit of planning and know what you’re going to do.
 For starters:

-- Come up with 10-20 blog post ideas and write half of them so you’ve got some posts in the back burner.
+- Brainstorm 10 blog post ideas and write half of them so you’ve got some posts on the back burner.

 - Get started on your social media accounts straight away.
 Build followers, engage in conversation and start to build a “buzz” even before you’ve released content.